top of page

 I am too Selfish to Hold a Grudge or Why Letting go of Ruminative Anger Makes Sense

 The sharp sting of anger is a primal alarm, a signal that a boundary has been crossed, an injustice committed, or a threat perceived.
 In its adaptive form, anger is a powerful catalyst for change, a force that can drive us to protect ourselves, advocate for our rights, and mend broken relationships.
 Yet, for many, anger morphs into a relentless, internal monologue – a replaying of wrongs, a cataloging of grievances, a simmering resentment that consumes mental and emotional space long after the precipitating event has passed.
 This is ruminative anger.
-It is a state where the self becomes a prisoner to its own indignation, endlessly re-litigating perceived offenses without resolution.
+It is a state where we become prisoners of our own indignation, endlessly re-litigating perceived offenses without resolution.
 We often cling to this anger with a fierce, almost self-righteous conviction, defending our right to be furious.
-Letting go would be an act of submission, a sign of weakness.
-What if letting go of a grudge is actually the smartest and most self-preserving choice?
+Letting go would feel like an act of submission, a sign of weakness.
+Yet, letting go of a grudge is actually the smartest and most self-preserving choice.
+And it is very different from abandoning justice.

 This article explores ruminative anger.
-We'll address cognitive and metacognitive traps using insights from Beck, Wells, and Leahy.
-We'll consider the moral aspects of anger through Haidt’s model and challenge myths about "venting" identified by Kassinove and Tafrate.
+We'll address assumptions that keeps the burn alive.
+We'll consider the moral aspects of anger and challenge the myth that venting releases anger.
 We’ll explore justice, revenge, and the notion of a duty to feel angry.
-My goal is to show that shifting from justified anger to a useful life means not letting others' actions control our future.

 Beck’s Prisoners of Hate

-Beck identifies that these thoughts are fueled by cognitive distortions.
+These thoughts are fueled by cognitive distortions.
 Vivian is engaging in mind-reading (assuming she knows the client’s malicious intent), labeling (reducing a complex human to "evil"), and catastrophizing (believing her career is over).
-But beneath these surface thoughts lies a more dangerous mechanism: the hostile frame.
+Beneath these surface thoughts lies the hostile frame.
 Beck explains that once we perceive a threat to our self-esteem or safety, we shift into a "primal mode."
 In this mode, our thinking becomes rigid, dualistic (good vs. evil), and overly simplified.
 We strip the offender of their humanity and view them solely as an enemy.

 The Myth of Strength: Anger vs. Control

-A pervasive cultural narrative suggests that anger is a form of strength.
+Anger is often confused with strength.
 We equate the angry outburst with power and letting go with submission.
+This is understandable: rage looks intimidating.
 However, this conflates feeling powerful with being powerful.

 In many martial arts disciplines, trainees are taught to rigorously control their emotions.
 Why?
 Because anger restricts focus.
 It creates "tunnel vision," literally and metaphorically.
 When a fighter is angry, they become reactive, predictable, and easily manipulated.
 True strength lies in the ability to observe a threat, assess it with clarity, and respond with precision—capabilities that are hijacked by the flood of cortisol and adrenaline associated with rage.

 If rumination is so painful, why do we do it?
 Why do we replay the tape?
-The answer lies in our metacognition—our beliefs about our thoughts.
+The answer lies in our beliefs about our thoughts.
 Adrian Wells (2009) and the Metacognitive Therapy (MCT) model suggest that we get stuck in ruminative cycles because we hold mistaken beliefs about the function of rumination.
+We often believe that rumination serves a purpose.
+Here are examples of such beliefs:

 • "I need to go over this to understand why it happened."